asanzmart/Sample-AI-Project-for-Building-AI/README.md

 ## Background

-A help Desk service is receiving hundreds of help tickets per hour classified in Category and Severity by the requester.
+A help desk service is receiving hundreds of help tickets per hour classified in Category and Severity by the requester.
 Sometimes requesters classify incidents in the wrong category and trends to over prioritize with a higher severity than needed.

 For the HD team performance is critical to have the right category classification in other to assign incidents to the right expert.
 And with a high input ratio of incidents, prioritize real higher severities is needed to resolve most critical incidents first.